DIMO-Network/dimo-node-sdk/CONTRIBUTING.md

 ## API Resource Data Structure
 In the SDK, each `functionName` maps to a specific path for an API endpoint, the `method` will be passed in the corresponding HTTP calls.
 The SDK supports CRUD operations for a REST API but also includes a `FUNCTION` method to call utility functions.
 Add `queryParams`, `body`, `headers`, `auth`, and `return` according to how the endpoint behaves.

 - `body` and `queryParams`, : Sets the requirements for body or query parameters.
 Anything that is marked `true` will be required, whereas `false` marks it as optional.
-You can also pass in a fixed value for constants.
+You can also pass in a fixed strings for constants.
+To source the value of one query parameter from another query parameter, you can simply prepend a `$` (i.e. `queryParam3: '$queryParam1'` fixes queryParam3 to whatever is passed in by the user in queryParam1).
 - `headers`: Dynamically inserts header key-value pair, this is typically used when the endpoint accepts a specific header.
 - `auth`: This defines whether the endpoint requires a `access_token` or a `privilege_token`.
 - `return`: This defines what the endpoint returns for a more user-friendly experience.
 Only Auth endpoints will return `access_token`, and Token Exchange endpoint will return `privilege_token`. **You will likely not use this at all**.